 With its (post-)doctoral fellowships, the sabbatical program and the invitation of top senior scholars like Liesbet Hooghe, Gary Marks, David Levi-Faur and Fritz W. Scharpf, the KFG provides a supporting and stimulating environment for quality research.

 The Kolleg-Forschergruppe is a relatively new funding program launched by the German Research Foundation (Deutsche Forschungsgemeinschaft - DFG) in 2008.
 As a research college, it is intended to provide a scientifically stimulating environment for innovative research within a small group of senior and junior researchers.

 It was one of three research colleges which the DFG approved in the first funding period.
-In autumn 2012, the KFG was granted another four years of funding, which is now extended until 2018.
+In autumn 2012, the KFG was granted another four years of funding, which is now extended until the end of 2018.

 Further information on the funding program is available on the DFG-website.

 The Kolleg-Forschergruppe is part of a larger research and training environment in the social sciences at the Freie Universität Berlin and beyond.
 Its doctoral students participate in the Berlin Graduate School for Transnational Studies (BTS) of the Freie Universität Berlin, the Hertie School of Governance (HSoG), and the Social Science Center Berlin (WZB).
 The EU’s external affairs, including its efforts at democracy promotion, are investigated at the DFG-Research Center (SFB 700) "Governance in Areas of Limited Statehood".
 Last but not least, the Kolleg-Forschergruppe participates in the FU Center for Areas Studies (CAS) which brings together considerable area studies expertise in social sciences and humanities.